 How To Implement a Green Fleet Management Strategy

 Creating and refining a green fleet strategy for your business that balances the various stakeholders can be a challenge.
 However, the benefits of a solid green fleet management plan can certainly outweigh the minimal spend required to reduce your current fuel consumption, and minimise your carbon footprint, potentially saving you more in the long run.
-Here’s how to implement a green fleet strategy that works for your organisation:
+Here’s how to implement a green fleet policy that works for your organisation:

 Make sure that you’re fully informed of the Euro Standard, fuel efficiency and the CO2 emissions emitted from the vehicles that you have already selected for your fleet.
 Once fully informed on the current status of your fleet, you will be able to make an informed decision on sourcing new vehicles that are greener when required.